 One reason the Fire dance is so much more enjoyable because the accompanying music is provided by almost 100 chanting men dressed in traditional garb.
 A story unfolds with exquisitely designed costumes, masks, and a few surprises.
 The 75,000 IDR admission fee goes to the temple and is well worth the price.
 Ask your hotel or just about any local on the street and they’ll sell you a ticket.

 Make sure you arrive early!
 The first show we arrived 20 minutes early for a 7:00 show and were able to get decent seats.
 We loved it so much that we went to a second at a different temple.
 We arrived 30 minutes early to a 7:30 show and ended up needing to stand to see past all the people!
 The later show was a little nicer but it really doesn’t matter which you see as long as you go

 Canggu is another hotspot for tourists and expats!

 3. Tegalalang Rice Terraces

 Sit and enjoy a meal overlooking them or trek through these beautiful rice terraces.
 Tegalalang is actively farmed by the local community and yields a crop 3 times every year.
-At any stage of the harvest you’re sure to enjoy these beautiful landsapes.
+At any stage of the harvest, you’re sure to enjoy these beautiful landscapes.